 Take the servants’ staircase from the sunroom up to the loft bedroom, which sleeps four.
 The three other bedrooms, all on the second floor, each sleep two, for a total accommodation of ten guests.
-Each room has its own charm; all overflow with natural light and have high ceilings and original wood floors.
+Each room has its own charm, all overflow with natural light and have high ceilings and original wood floors.
 The master suite features another original fireplace and a very charming ensuite bathroom.
-The house has three bathrooms, two with showers and one with a stand-alone tub.

 The grassy landscape around the house is ideal for afternoon picnics and walks.
 Bask in the sun or rest in the shade on the extensive decks that surround the newer addition of the house, which was built in 1857, or lounge in the hammock near the firepit, where you can enjoy bonfires in the evenings.
 Children of all ages will enjoy the tire swing!

 The history of the Werden family lives on through the house, which still holds some of the original furniture.
 Originally from England, the Werdens moved to North America in the 1600s.
 Asa’s grandfather moved to Quebec where, in 1765, he acquired the Seigneury of Riviere-du-Loup and the Fief de Madawaska in the Gaspe.
 He later relocated his family to Connecticut.

 As a young man, Asa Werden made his way to Canada.
 He began working as a tanner, eventually entered the timber industry, and began to buy real estate, where his fortune quickly grew.
 It is said that he could walk to Picton on his own land, and he owned all of what is now Whitby, Ontario.